FalaahArifKhan/fairness-variance/docs/api/analyzers/AbstractOverallVarianceAnalyzer.md

     Quantifying uncertainty of the base model by constructing an ensemble from bootstrapped samples.

-    Returns a dictionary where keys are models indexes, and values are lists of  correspondent model predictions for X_test set.
+    Return a dictionary where keys are models indexes, and values are lists of  correspondent model predictions for X_test set.

     **Parameters**